JimMoen/emqx-docs/en_US/data-integration/syskeeper.md

 3. Enter a name for the Connector.
 The name should combine upper/lower case letters or numbers, for example, `my_sysk_proxy`.

-4. Set **Listen Address** to `Address:9002`, for example, `172.17.0.1:9002`.
+4. Set **Listen Address** to `0.0.0.0:9002`.
 The SysKeeper Proxy will start a TCP listener.
 Make sure that the port is not occupied by other processes and that the firewall allows access to this port.

 5. Leave the values of other configuration options as default.